rdappel/courses/pages/advanced-javascript/esm-and-bundling.md

 }
 ```

-ESM modules are the standard for modern JavaScript applications, and as of around 2018, all major browsers support them, requiring only that you use the `type="module"` attribute in your script tags.
+ES Modules are the standard for modern JavaScript applications, and as of around 2018, all major browsers support them, requiring only that you use the `type="module"` attribute in your script tags.

 ```html
 <script type="module" src="app.js"></script>